Khichdi is a classic Indian dish made of rice and lentils. A healthy recipe, the dish is consumed by babies as well as elderly people.

 - Skip the clarified butter and use oil instead, if you want to make the dish vegan.

-You can skip the spices if you want to make the Khichdi for children or babies.
+- You can skip the spices to make the Khichdi for children or babies.
 You can also dry roast the mung beans.
-If the Khichdi is too thick, add hot water and sauté for 2 minutes.
+Add hot water and sauté for 2 minutes if the Khichdi is too thick.

 Photo Disclaimer: – Images used in this article are owned by the respective individuals, artists, or other parties who post on their private social media accounts.
 These images only serve as an inspiration and cannot be copied (images or designs) for personal use.

 Health Disclaimer: Agoralia is not responsible for any health problems that could be related to the information provided on the website.
 It is not intended to be a substitute for professional medical advice and should not be relied on as health or personal advice.
 The content is for informational purposes only, and should not be taken as professional medical advice reliance on or use of the information on the website is at their own risk.
 Always seek the guidance of your doctor or other qualified health professional with any questions you may have regarding your health or a medical condition.
 Never disregard the advice of a medical professional, or delay in seeking it because of something you have read on this Website.